benschwarz/smoke/README.markdown

 ## The concept

-The concept comes from using [Yahoo Pipes](http://pipes.yahoo.com) to make little mash ups, get a list of tv shows for my torrent client, compile a recipe book or make tools to give me a list of albums that artists in my music library are about to be release.
+The concept comes from using [Yahoo Pipes](http://pipes.yahoo.com) to make web based mash ups: Get a list of tv shows for my torrent client, compile a recipe book or make tools to give me a list of albums that artists in my music library are about to be released.

 ## How or what to contribute